graeyv/Advanced-Programming-Project-HSG/README.md

 The Repository is currently organized in this way.
 However, due to a restriction of the file sizes two placeholders (adr_data_clean_EXAMPLE.csv & best_random_forest_model_PLACEHOLDER.pkl.txt) have been added to the Repo instead of the correct files.
 These should be replaced and renamed accordingly (adr_data_clean_EXAMPLE.csv & best_random_forest_model_PLACEHOLDER.pkl):
 - The correct .csv file of the Swiss addresses register can be downladed from https://www.swisstopo.admin.ch/de/amtliches-verzeichnis-der-gebaeudeadressen
-- The correct .pkl file can directly be generated directly using the (NAME) script.
+- The correct .pkl file can directly be generated directly using the (immo_random_forest.py) script.

 Moreover, it is important to download all the necessary packages which are imported at the top of the respective scripts.
 Once this is all done, the WebAPP can be started by running the app.py script.
 Clicking on the link appearing in the console output will open the App in the default browser of your machine: